spacetelescope/jdaviz/docs/imviz/plugins.rst

 ===========

 This plugin queries a specified region of the image, marks the sources from the results of the query, and provides the number of sources found.
 After zooming into a specific region of the image, the query uses the center point of the region with a radius determined by the farthest edge point of the region.
 Clicking on :guilabel:`CLEAR` will remove all markers on the active viewer.

-When you have multiple viewers created in Imviz, the Viewer dropdown menu becomes visible to change the active viewer so the query can be based on the image's coordinates.
+To select which catalog you would like to use for the search, please pick one of the available options from the catalog dropdown menu.
+If you have multiple viewers open, you will see another dropdown menu to select the active viewer.
+The query will be based on the coordinates of the image in the active viewer.

-There is a dropdown menu that allows for selection of a catalog to conduct the source search.

 This plugin is still under active development.
 As a result, the search only uses the SDSS DR17 catalog.
 Additionally, the query starts anew everytime :guilabel:`SEARCH` is clicked, so previous results and marks